giantswarm/rfc/managed-crds/README.md

 - `MutatingWebhookTemplate` for defining a mutating webhook configuration for a single CRD, or for a set of CRDs that share the same mutating webhook configuration.
 - `ValidatingWebhookTemplate` for defining a validating webhook configuration for a single CRD, or for a set of CRDs that share the same validating webhook configuration.
 - `ConversionWebhookTemplate` for defining a conversion webhook for a single CRD, or for a set of CRDs that have the same conversion webhook configuration.
-- `ServiceCertificateTemplate` for defining a `Certificate` template for a single CRD, or for a set of CRDs.
+- `ServiceCertificateTemplate` for defining a template for the `Certificate` that is used for the webhook `Service` for a single CRD, or for a set of CRDs.

 The following sections define the API of these CRDs.
 The CRDs are ordered in kind of bottom-up fashion, starting from templates and finishing with all-encompassing `CustomResourceDefinitionGroupDeployment`.